 Nike needed to create space to house their creative design team within their existing research and development facility and reached out to PortaFab's distributor for a solution.
 Due to the dynamic nature of their business, Nike required that the office area maintain the existing floor space as well as provide flexibility down the road for reconfiguration.
 Based on these needs, our distributor recommended the use of modular systems to construct the new office space due to the inherent flexibility and adaptability when building with modular construction.

-Application: New Office for Design Staff
+Application: New Offices for Design Staff

-Product: OmniFlex 300 Fire & Sound (14 foot tall)
+Product: OmniFlex Fire & Sound (14 foot tall)

-PortaFab utilized a structural mezzanine design in accordance with the seismic conditions of the west coast to maintain the useable floor space.
-PortaFab's OmniFlex 300 wall system was chosen to enclose this area based on its high durability and ease of installation in case of reconfiguration in the future.
+Our distributor utilized a structural mezzanine design in accordance with the seismic conditions of the west coast to maintain the useable floor space.
+PortaFab's OmniFlex wall system was chosen to enclose this area based on its high durability and ease of installation in case of reconfiguration in the future.
+In addition, the Fire and Sound panels would reduce noise of the surrounding facility, providing an ideal work environment for employees inside the offices.

 The OmniFlex wall system expanded 14 feet from the top of the mezzanine deck, down to the underside of the existing building structure, resulting in a fully enclosed 3,000 square foot office space.
 Based on local building codes, all structural ceilings needed to be designed to allow 2" flexibility for snow loads.
-PortaFab worked with registered professional engineer in Oregon to devise a flexible connection between the walls and existing ceiling.
+PortaFab worked with a registered professional engineer in Oregon to devise a flexible connection between the walls and existing ceiling.
 The solution provided a floating top cap, which allowed the existing roof structure to deflect up to 2" for snow loads in the area.